 The classical Roman poet Horace wrote in his lyric poem the famous phrase ‘Carpe Diem’.
 This is usually translated as ‘seize the day’ or sometimes as ‘pluck the day'.
 The phrase has been enthusiastically absorbed into today’s language, perhaps especially since the cult film The Dead Poets’ Society (1989) used it as a neat summary of the story’s philosophy.

-Fixing Points: Two holes: in the middle of the tile
+Fixing Points: the two holes in the tile

 Dimensions: 9.9cm x 10cm